-We are fortunate to have dedicated parents and community members and we love having your help.
+We are fortunate to have dedicated guardians and community members and we love having your help.
 A form will be sent home outlining the areas that you might be able to support us in.
 Please indicate your interest on the form and return to the school.
 All volunteers are required to have Policy 701 and a criminal record check before working with students.
 Volunteers must be familiar with Policy 703 and 702 (on our website).
+There is a package to get from the office that has all this information included that needs to be filled out.